gecrooks/modern-python-template/README.md

 ## License

 The next decision is which of the plethora of [Open Source](https://opensource.org/licenses) licenses to use.
-We'll use the [Apache License](https://opensource.org/licenses/Apache-2.0), a perfectly reasonable choice, and increasingly popular choice.
+We'll use the [Apache License](https://opensource.org/licenses/Apache-2.0), a perfectly reasonable, and increasingly popular choice.

-## Create github repo
+## Create repo

 Next we need to initialize a git repo.
 It's easiest to create the repo on github and clone to our local machine (This way we don't have to mess around setting the origin and such like).
 Github will helpfully add a `README.md`, the license, and a python `.gitignore` for us.
 (I'll add `.DS_Store` to the ignore file latter.
 This is a hidden directory that Mac OS adds all over the place.)